 skin resurfacing

-Skin Resurfacing – What is it?
+Skin Resurfacing - What is it and When Do You Need It?

 Skin resurfacing takes many forms and they represent treatments that help to remove damaged skin from the skin’s surface.
 Skin resurfacing takes advantage of a natural biological process called ‘desquamation’ that is the shedding of the outermost layer of the skin.
 The top layers of skin cells and debris are physically removed, although perhaps not always in the same intensity or depth depending on the type of skin resurfacing treatment.